Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 The [SqlInputAttribute](https://github.com/Azure/azure-functions-sql-extension/blob/main/Worker.Extensions.Sql/src/SqlInputAttribute.cs) takes four arguments:

-- **CommandText**: Passed as a constructor argument to the binding.
-Represents either a query string or the name of a stored procedure.
+- **CommandText**: Represents either a query string or the name of a stored procedure.
+- **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
+The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).
-- **CommandType**: Specifies whether CommandText is a query (`System.Data.CommandType.Text`) or a stored procedure (`System.Data.CommandType.StoredProcedure`)
+- **CommandType**: Specifies whether CommandText is a query (`System.Data.CommandType.Text`) or a stored procedure (`System.Data.CommandType.StoredProcedure`).
+Default is `Text`
 - **Parameters**: The parameters to the query/stored procedure.
 This string must follow the format "@param1=param1,@param2=param2" where @param1 is the name of the parameter and param1 is the parameter value.
 Each pair of parameter name, parameter value is separated by a comma.
 Within each pair, the parameter name and value is separated by an equals sign.
 This means that neither the parameter name nor value can contain "," or "=".
 To specify a `NULL` parameter value, do "@param1=null,@param2=param2".
 To specify an empty string as a value, do "@param1=,@param2=param2", i.e. do not put any text after the equals sign of the corresponding parameter name.
 This argument is auto-resolvable (see Query String examples).
-- **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
-The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).

 The following are valid binding types for the result of the query/stored procedure execution: